-I. : Use the slider to adjust the amount of tone mapping that is applied to the image.
-If the value is set to Tone mapping zero only the standard gamma correction is applied, while a higher value increases the visibility of the darkest and brightest parts in the image.
+Tone mapping: Use the slider to adjust the amount of tone mapping that is applied to the image.
+If the value is set to zero only the standard gamma correction is applied, while a higher value increases the visibility of the darkest and brightest parts in the image.